How to sue Equifax in small claims court

 If you have not received an answer to your demand letter within three months (90 days), you may go on to the next step.

-By not answering your letter, Equifax has shown that they will not comply with your demand.
-Therefore, the next and last resort is bringing them to court and forcing them to comply.
+By not answering your letter, Equifax has shown that they refuse to settle your demand.
+Therefore, the next and last resort is bringing them to court and defending your rights.

 Court forms are specific to every state.
 DoNotPay collects the correct forms for your location and fills all of them out for you.
-Most states require you to have multiple copies of the forms to file in court.
-If you do not have the necessary number, your case may be dismissed.
+Most states require you to have multiple copies of the forms to file in court, and if you do not have the necessary number, your case may be dismissed.
 DoNotPay ensures that you have the right number of completed court forms to download and print.

 |With DoNotPay||DoNotPay fills your court forms, saving you a lot of time.||All you have to do is answer a few questions and fill out your basic info.|